smartmate/apps/examples/vacationsApprovalGCloudFunciton/README.md

 # Vacation Approval App example using GCloud Functions

-With Smartmate you have the abillity to call custom endpoints in order to have manage custom logic outside the Smartmate enviroment.
+With Smartmate you have the ability to call custom endpoints in order to have manage custom logic outside the Smartmate environment.

 This example explains how to setup a Smartmate App using GCloud Functions.

 ## Setup GCloud Functions Project

-In order to setup a GCloud Funtion you need to install the `gcloudcli` Yo can do it following this official guide: https://cloud.google.com/sdk/docs/downloads-interactive?hl=en
+In order to setup a GCloud Funtion you need to install the `gcloud cli` You can do it following this official guide: https://cloud.google.com/sdk/docs/downloads-interactive?hl=en

-Once you install the `gcloud cli` you can connect the cli with a project running:
+Once you have install the `gcloud cli` you can connect it with a project running:
 ```
   gcloud init
 ```
-You will need to login with your Google account and then choose a project or you can create a new one.
+You will need to login with your Google Account and then choose an existing project or you can create a new one.

-Next install dependencies:
+Next, you need to install dependencies:
 ```
   npm install
 ```

 #### Test the Funtion locally

+You can see the code of the function in the `index.js` file, that logic calculates the difference between two dates.

 To run the function locally run the following command in the app root
 ```
   npm start
 ```

-You can see the code of the function in the `index.js` file, that code calculate the difference between two dates.

 The function will be listening by default in this direction `http://localhost:8080` Now you can test it with Postman or from a browser.